 But obviously at load time, this symbol somehow had to get resolved, which failed.
 Thus my problem: an issue was being detected but ignored at build time, resulting in failure at runtime. :(

 Sadly, adding this flag to my system-wide Portage CFLAGS didn’t turn out so well.
-Indeed, it seems configure scripts will often try to compile stuff without the proper includes, even for functions as basic as exit().
-So, nope.
+Indeed, it seems configure scripts will often try to compile stuff without the proper includes, even for functions as basic as exit()

 We’ll see how things turn out as I rebuild more packages.
 If needed, I’ll remove the flag for specific packages with package.env.